-Keeping the fur on your dog’s feet and paws trim can be quite important.
-Not only does it keep the dog looking neat and tidy but it also can minimise the dog picking up things like grass seeds and burrs and minimises dirty paws inside the house.
-The fur in the “V” between the back pad and the toe pads can sometimes get matted if left long which could also cause irritation so keeping that area free from long fur will mean more comfort for the dog.
+Keeping the fur on your dog’s feet and paws trim is very important.
+Not only does it keep the dog looking neat and tidy but it also can minimise the dog getting things like grass seeds and burrs and any other bit of environment stuck in between their paws.
+It also minimises dirty paws inside the house.
+The fur in the “V” between the back pad and the toe pads can sometimes get matted if left long, and also particularly if bits of twig, grass seed or anything else gets caught there which could subsequently cause irritation and sores.
+Keeping that area free from long fur will mean more comfort for the dog.

 Trimming the dog’s feet can be tricky sometimes.
-Dogs get very ticklish at the bottom of their paws in between the pads so you may find it easier to trim their paws one at a time in between doing a portion of clipping.
+Dogs get very ticklish at the bottom of their paws in between the pads and this may perhaps cause the dog to squirm and wriggle.
+If this is the case, you may find it easier to trim your dog’s paws a little at a time.
+This means the dog doesn’t get too upset for a long period of time.
+If you are clipping the dog off all over then you might find it easier alternating the clipping of the body with a paw at a time.
 If your dog is used to having his paws trimmed then you might prefer to clip the body off first and then scissor the feet; or, alternatively you might find it easier to get two paws done after you have just gotten half way with the clippers.
-I sometimes trim the two paws half way and then do the other two after finishing the body clip if I know the dog is a wriggler and doesn’t like having his paws trimmed.
-If you haven’t trimmed the paws before and you’re not sure how the dog will go try doing one paw, then giving him a break and going back to the next one and so on until all four paws have been done.
+It is a matter of working around what tolerance level your dog has for grooming different parts of the body.
+If you haven’t trimmed the paws before and you’re not sure how the dog will go try doing one paw (or even just part of one paw) and then having a break and going back to the next bit and so on until all four paws have been done.

 TRIMMING THE TAIL

 If you decide to brush the tail out and trim with scissors then it will be important to get any knots out first.
-A slicker brush is the best type of brush to use for this and it may be necessary to use a dematting comb to get the knots out (refer to our page on Dog Grooming Combs), if there are any.
+A slicker brush or rake (refer to our page on Dog Grooming Brushes and Dog Grooming Rakes and Shedding Tools) is the best type of brush to use for this or it may be necessary to use a dematting comb to get the knots out (refer to our page on Dog Grooming Combs), if there are any.
 You can tell if the dog has any knotted areas by running a normal comb through the fur.
 If the comb gets stuck and you can’t pull it through then you know there is a knot to get out.
 The best tool for this is the dematting comb.
 Use this comb by starting at the outside of the knotted area and plucking gradually until the matted part is pulled away.
-Hold the tail and coat tight between your fingers close to the skin surface in order to minimise pulling on the dog’s skin as you rake out the knotted section.
+Hold the tail and coat tight between your fingers close to the skin surface in order to minimise pulling on the dog’s skin as you brush out the knotted section.
 This dematting can cause discomfort to the dog as you are slicing the knot out and some dogs are not very tolerant.
-If the area is too matted then it might be best to just use the clippers and shave the fur in these areas or cut them out with the scissors.
+If the area is too matted then it might be best to just use the clippers and shave the fur in these areas (refer to Matted Dog) or cut them out with the scissors.
 Either way, take care not to cut the dog.

 ………… The best style we carry for inexperienced groomers or for use in areas like paws and faces.